Bispectral index: Relevance

 The bispectral index is prone to artifacts.
-Some conscious patients who are administered neuromuscular blocking agents such as succinylcholine may have low bispectral index scores; thus, the BIS may fail to detect consciousness in such patients.
+Some conscious patients who are administered neuromuscular blocking agents such as succinylcholine may have low bispectral index scores; thus, the BIS™ system may fail to detect consciousness in such patients.
 Its numbers cannot be relied upon in all situations, including brain death, circulatory arrest or hypothermia.
 A monitor of the Autonomic Nervous System (the first commercial monitor was the ANEMON-I monitor developed by former Swiss company Medical System SA based on the patent WO1997037586) may be more appropriate for purposely assessing the reaction to noxious stimuli during surgery.
 However, a monitor of the central nervous system may be more appropriate for monitoring consciousness.
-After the publication of the B-Aware Trial ensuring that the BIS index was below 60 was suggested to reduce the risk of anesthesia awareness during surgery for a 'high risk' group, when using a conventional anaesthetic technique.
+After the publication of the B-Aware Trial ensuring that the BIS™ index was below 60 was suggested to reduce the risk of anesthesia awareness during surgery for a 'high risk' group, when using a conventional anaesthetic technique.
 However, this result was not reproduced by a recently published randomized control trial, the "B-Unaware Trial".
-In it, the use of BIS monitoring was not associated with a lower incidence of anesthesia awareness.
-In some cases, the BIS may underestimate the depth of anesthesia, leading the anesthetist to administer a higher than necessary dose of anesthetic agent(s).
-In such cases, the patient may be anesthetized to a lower BIS level than is necessary for the surgery or procedure—this is called "treating the BIS", and may result in a deeper level of anesthesia than required).
+In it, the use of BIS™ monitoring was not associated with a lower incidence of anesthesia awareness.
+In some cases, the BIS™ system may underestimate the depth of anesthesia, leading the anesthetist to administer a higher than necessary dose of anesthetic agent(s).
+In such cases, the patient may be anesthetized to a lower BIS™ level than is necessary for the surgery or procedure—this is called "treating the BIS", and may result in a deeper level of anesthesia than required).

 The monitoring of EEG in ICU patients has been employed in one form or other for more than two decades.
-BIS monitoring is also being used during transport of critically ill patients in ambulances, helicopters and other vehicles.
+BIS™ monitoring is also being used during transport of critically ill patients in ambulances, helicopters and other vehicles.

 Some studies show a greater incidence of intra-operative awareness in children, when compared to adults.
-The correlation between bispectral index in children over one year and state of consciousness has already been proven, although in younger patients the monitor is unreliable because of the differences between immature infant EEG patterns and the adult EEG patterns that the BIS algorithm utilises.
+The correlation between bispectral index in children over one year and state of consciousness has already been proven, although in younger patients the monitor is unreliable because of the differences between immature infant EEG patterns and the adult EEG patterns that the BIS™ algorithm utilises.

-Specifically for intraoperative awareness, according to a 2013 article in The Atlantic, "Today, the BIS monitor has become the most controversial medical device in anesthesiology, if not all of surgery."
+Specifically for intraoperative awareness, according to a 2013 article in The Atlantic, "Today, the BIS™ monitor has become the most controversial medical device in anesthesiology, if not all of surgery."